 But it didn't end there.
 The organizers set up a Distributed Autonomous Organization or DAO to handle the fundraising process.
 This sounds exotic, but it basically means this: They used a little piece of software to keep track of how much money each person promised to contribute.
 In exchange, every contributor was issued a bunch of tokens (in the same way an investor in a company received a bunch of shares).
 The token symbol (or ticker) was $PEOPLE.

 After the auction, it was clear that the group failed.
 The DAO fulfilled its purpose, albeit unsuccessfully, and it was time to return everyone's money and call it a day.
 Then something strange happened.
 The price of $PEOPLE tokens shot up dramatically.
 It was worth nearly 100 times more than what original contributors paid at its peak.

 This means people were willing to pay a 10,000% premium in order to buy shares in a project that no longer has a purpose.
 And it wasn'y just a handful of people — a whole liquid market emerged.
-Yesterday, nearly two weeks after the failed option, the daily trading volume in $PEOPLE tokens was over $70,000,000.
+Yesterday, nearly two weeks after the failed auction, the daily trading volume in $PEOPLE tokens was over $70,000,000.
 Why would anyone pay to buy a token that no longer has a purpose?

 The Will of the People

 There are many explanations why $PEOPLE still has a liquid market, but they all boil down to this: It's a good story.
 People love a good story.
 And people believe that the value of this story will only increase over time.